Skip to main content

 • translations: A base64 stringified JSON object that contains the translations for the CentralAuth login page.
 This object can be used to customize the text on the login page.
 See the translations page section for more information.

-Native app
+Native mobile app

 React Native (Expo)